2:09 Events Limited

 Frozen Lake Run, Marathon and Half Marathon

-The Frozen Lake Marathon and Half Marathon is a unique running event, it's the only one we know about that is run entirely on water.
+The Frozen Lake Marathon and Half Marathon is a unique running event.
+It's the only one we know about that is run entirely on water.
 Fortunately, the waters of the Tisela Fjord in Norway in March are frozen, so it's less challenging that it could be.
 But it's still a considerable challenge.
-Running on snow and ice is a skill in itself but one that you can quickly master.
-It's one lap of the 21.1k course for the half-marathon or twice around if you are running the full marathon.
-The Icebug Frozen…
+Running on ice is a skill in itself but one that you can quickly master with the right footwear.
+The race is one lap of the 21.1k course for the half-marathon or twice around if you are running the full marat…

-The Frozen Lake Marathon and Half Marathon is a unique running event, it's the only one we know about that is run entirely on water.
+The Frozen Lake Marathon and Half Marathon is a unique running event.
+It's the only one we know about that is run entirely on water.
 Fortunately, the waters of the Tisela Fjord in Norway in March are frozen, so it's less challenging that it could be.
 But it's still a considerable challenge.
-Running on snow and ice is a skill in itself but one that you can quickly master.
+Running on ice is a skill in itself but one that you can quickly master with the right footwear.

-It's one lap of the 21.1k course for the half-marathon or twice around if you are running the full marathon.
+The race is one lap of the 21.1k course for the half-marathon or twice around if you are running the full marathon.
 The Icebug Frozen Lake Marathon is limited to 500 runners of all abilities.
-Once you've mastered ice running you should be able to cover the distance at close to your usual pace because this is the flattest race you'll ever run and an experience you’ll never forget.
+Once you've mastered ice running - you can try it on the Friday evening shake out 5K - you should be able to cover the distance at close to your usual pace because this is the flattest race you'll ever run.

 Transport from Oslo

-We have a dedicated bus transfer that will take you to and from Oslo airport to the hotel Oset, the race HQ and your base throughout your four nights stay in Norway
+We have a dedicated bus transfer that will take you to and from Oslo airport to the hotel Oset, the race HQ and your base throughout your four-night stay in Norway

 Book this Holiday